hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 ## Chapter 2: Self imposed coding restrictions and good practices

 Before we talk about ways to minimise coupling it's important look at some other aspects of Gamemaker that could contribute to code problems.
-Until recently, Gamemaker's programming language (GML) behaved in a mostly imperative fashion but had a lot of limitations e.g. each script file is a single function!
+Until recently, Gamemaker's programming language (GML) behaved in a mostly imperative fashion but had a lot of limitations e.g. each script file is a single function.
 The language is designed around this paradigm (scripts execute in the calling object's scope, `other` keyword, `with` statement).
 Due to the limitations, I'm genuinely impressed that people managed to create such amazing and complicated games before!
 I dread to think how difficult it would have been to read, refactor, maintain and debug such a large codebase.

 Luckily, we now have first class functions and lightweight objects (structs) which open up a whole world of possibilities and much cleaner code.
 GML has become a sort of hybrid imperative, functional and part object orientated language (it's still missing some defining features of each paradigm though).
 All these options in GML gives us the freedom to write code in many ways, but this means we can also do a lot of stupid things.
 Therefore we need to be disciplined and impose some restrictions on ourselves so that we don't end up writing bad code.